Dragons at the Schoolhouse Door: A Novel of Schooling

-Satire, Mystery, Comedy — And a Stunning Plan to Reshape Public Education
+Satire, Mystery, Humour — And a Stunning Plan to Reshape Public Education

 Steve Hepting often wonders why he left the classroom.
-The travails of a strained working relationship with Superintendent, Jennifer Capelli seems to have abated, at least temporarily.
-Capelli is more interested in her secret scheme to transform what she believes to be a moribund education system.
+The travails of a strained working relationship with School District CEO, Jennifer Capelli seems to have abated, at least temporarily.
+Capelli is more interested in a secret scheme to transform what she believes to be a moribund education system.
 The public announcement is set for the 2011 school year, Hepting’s second in the principal chair.

-Though more confident, Hepting still cannot convince an evasive bureaucrat of the need to clear the flotsam and jetsam of the school district. piled high in the unused classrooms on the second floor.
-The junk is home to feral cats and other wayward creatures, known only to the slow-witted, yet stock market savvy custodian, Frank “Tiny” Little, and two learning disabled and socially awkward boys.
+Though more confident, Hepting still cannot convince an evasive bureaucrat of the need to clear the detritus of the school district. piled high in the unused classrooms on the second floor.
+The junk is home to feral cats and other wayward creatures, known only to the slow-witted, yet stock market savvy custodian, Frank “Tiny” Little, and two learning disabled boys.

 The “Animal Hotel” is not the only peculiarity at the school.
 Maintenance requests are ignored.
 A smarmy little scoundrel is seen crawling about in the ventilation shafts.
-District leaders tour corporate executives through the school.
+District leaders tour corporate executives through the building.
 A hostile parent becomes Capelli’s confidante.
-A newly transferred teacher seems to have an unusually close bond with the superintendent.
+A newly transferred teacher seems to have an unusually close relationship with the CEO.

-With the help of an assortment of quirky faculty members and a scandal-sniffing journalist, Hepting works to uncover a stupefying scheme for a “Brave New World” of public education, using his school as the launching pad.
+Quirky faculty members, student allies, and a scandal-sniffing journalist, work with Hepting to uncover the sordid scheme to reshape public education, using the local school as the launching pad.

-“I really identified with the colorful characters and the humor poked at the system.
+“I really identified with the colourful characters and the humour poked at the system.
 This was an enjoyable walk along the road of school administration.”
-Judy Berkeley – Vice-Principal-Counselor.

 Judy Berkeley – Vice-Principal-Counsellor.